 Natalie Snyder is Division Chief of the Sexual Battery and Child Abuse Unit of the State Attorney’s Office for Miami-Dade County.
 Fulfilling an agency-partner seat, Ms. Snyder has served on Kristi House’s Board of Directors since 2018.
 She obtained her law degree from the University of Texas School of Law in 2005.

 Recognized by the South Florida Business Journal as a “Power Leader in Marketing,” Tina van der Ven has dedicated her distinguished 15-plus year marketing career to helping global law and accounting firms achieve their business and communications goals.
-Prior to establishing her own marketing consulting firm in 2017, VDV Consulting, Tina was the regional marketing director of Greenberg Traurig, and prior to that health care marketing consultant for Ernst & Young.
-Tina has been equally devoted to giving of her time, talents and treasure to the community through leadership and board positions for Big Brothers Big Sisters, Miami City Ballet, Miracle Society, and United Way Women’s Leadership group, among others.
+Prior to co-founding NewStar Media, a full-service marketing-communications firm, Tina was the regional marketing director of Greenberg Traurig, and prior to that, she was the health care marketing consultant for Ernst & Young.
+Tina has been equally devoted to giving her time, talents and treasure to the community through leadership and board positions for Big Brothers Big Sisters, Miami City Ballet, Miracle Society, and United Way Women’s Leadership group, among others.
 She’s mentored several youth along the way, and was recently inducted to the NSU University School “Hall of Fame.”
 Tina lives in Coconut Grove with her husband and their two young children.